mjborelli/ECO-395M-Homework-3/R Script/Data_Mining_HW_3.md

     ##          fashion   small_business
     ##     -0.252568935      0.002996711

-There are 705 accountsin this cluster, or approximately 14.4% of our sample.
+There are 1370 accounts in this cluster, or approximately 17.55% of our sample.
 Accounts in this cluster feature posts that more heavily focus on the outdoors, health and nutrition, and personal fitness.
 There are two obvious actions to take for accounts in this cluster: